cuplsensor/cuplcodec/docs/specification/features.rst

 Other
 ------

+.. feat:: There is no absolute timestamp
+   :id: CODEC_FEAT_27
+   :links: CODEC_SPEC_6, CODEC_SPEC_10

+   The URL from the encoder cannot include an absolute timestamp.
+This would need to be set each time the microcontroller is powered on (e.g. when the battery is replaced).

-.. feat:: Samples are timestamped without an absolute timestamp
+.. feat:: Samples are timestamped precise to one minute without an absolute timestamp
    :id: CODEC_FEAT_6
-   :links: CODEC_SPEC_10, CODEC_SPEC_6
+   :links: CODEC_SPEC_10

-   The base URL output from the encoder cannot include an absolute timestamp.
-This would need to be set by the user after powering on the microcontroller that runs the encoder.

    All samples are timestamped relative to the time that the decoder is run.
 It is assumed that the time difference between when the encoded message is read (by a phone) and